 In our article on WCAG 2.4.2, we discussed the importance of descriptive page titles.
 If you’re anything like us, you spend your days deep in thought, pondering new ways to make your website more accessible and enjoyable for all.
 Thankfully, we did most of the hard work for you!
 In this post, we’ll talk about why it’s a good idea to provide adequate descriptions for links on your site.

 Those using assistive technologies such as screen readers to navigate a site are able to detect all the links on a given page as soon as they land on it.
-That's because they may not possess the ability to visually locate all the links on a page
+That’s because they may not possess the ability to visually locate all the links on a page like a sighted user would.
+Accordingly, it’s a good practice when you include a link on your site to write link text—or link text in conjunction with the programmatically determined link context—that indicates the purpose of that link.
+This will allow those using assistive technologies to ascertain what a given link is used for without having to search through the rest of the page for context clues.

 I know what you’re thinking: “All these rules are really starting to cramp my style.”
 You may also be thinking that both the author and editor of this WCAG series are probably exceptionally handsome.
 While we appreciate the sentiment, we would like to respectfully ask that you keep your mind on the task at hand.